Gay Rights and Gay Activism

 In additional to the legislative process, activists also focus on the judicial process.
 They identify gay or gay-friendly judges and introduce lawsuits that establish case law in their favor.
 For example, rather than permitting voters to decide whether to legitimize gay marriage, they seek to have judges dictate that society will have gay marriage whether the majority of society wants it or not.
 They have obtained many changes by nondemocratic, nonpolitical means.
 Gay rights have been created by state and federal judges although there is nothing in the express wording, text, or structure of the U. S. Constitution that suggests a fundamental—let alone constitutional—right to sexual expression (whether that expression be heterosexual or homosexual).
 See the organizations page for information on organizations that are addressing these concerns.

 The gay activist agenda seeks not only for the right to practice and celebrate homosexuality openly, but wants the endorsement of society.
-Not content with domestic partnership laws, activists seek to legalize gay marriage and redefine the traditional family.
+Not content with domestic partnership laws, activists have accomplished the legalization of gay marriage and the redefinition of the traditional family.
 They work toward more favorable child custody and visitation rights as well as the right to adopt children.
 They promote moral relativism, saying in effect, "it might be wrong for you, but not for me."
-They also seek a redefinition of gender, with the goal of giving humans five genders from which to choose instead of two.
+They also seek a redefinition of gender, with the goal of giving humans five (or more) genders from which to choose instead of two.
 When freed of traditional biases, a person can then decide whether to be male, female, homosexual, lesbian, or transgender.10

-These efforts present a real threat to traditional family values, the divine concept of marriage between a man and a woman, and the divinely-appointed roles of men and women.
+These efforts present real threats to traditional family values, the divine concept of marriage between a man and a woman, and the divinely-appointed roles of men and women.
 See the organizations page for information on organizations that support families.

 Gay activism pushes for an increase in gay and pro-gay school teachers and counselors who are in positions to influence children’s values.
 Boys and girls are often confused about sexuality during their adolescent years, and a gay counselor’s attempts to help them come to grips with their "gay identity" may add to their confusion and lead them to decide that they are gay.
-Gay advocates sponsor many counseling programs in school districts that help teens accept their gay, lesbian, or bisexual identity.
+Gay activists sponsor school counseling programs and school clubs that encourage teens to accept a gay, lesbian, or bisexual identity.
 Such programs typically use exclusively gay-identified counselors and sexually-explicit literature with students.
-In New York schools, first-graders were required to read books such as Heather Has Two Mommies and Daddy’s Roommate to counter the more traditional values taught in the home.
+In many school districts, even first-graders are required to read books such as Heather Has Two Mommies and Daddy’s Roommate to counter the more traditional values taught in the home.
 Deborah Glick, a New York state assemblywoman and a lesbian, explained why first grade is the new front line of the pro-gay movement: "Most of the parents themselves have tremendous prejudice and bigotry that have been passed on for generations . . . and the reality is that we as a society, if we are to remain free and just, must provide a counter-balance to what kids are obviously learning at home."11 Such efforts intend to override the teaching of moral values in the home.
 Pro-gay school programs promote sex education that includes acceptance of homosexuality as a healthy lifestyle and encouragement to explore alternative sexualities.
-AIDS education is often an avenue for pro-gay indoctrination.
+Anti-bullying programs and AIDS education are often avenues for pro-gay indoctrination.
 Such programs teach "safer sex" but rarely teach abstinence.

 When teenagers are confused about sexuality or their gender identity, it is important that they have a safe and neutral person or group to talk with.
 However, pro-gay school counselors and gay school clubs are seldom safe or neutral.
 The counselors, club advisors, and guest speakers are not usually supportive of traditional values.
 They typically encourage students to "come out of the closet" and accept a gay identity rather than take the time to sort out their feelings and attractions and make an informed decision.

 The gay agenda encourages the ordination of gay ministers and a redefinition of theology to accommodate homosexual lifestyles.
-Gay advocates teach that religious opposition to homosexuality is bigotry that must be stopped.
+Gay activists teach that religious opposition to homosexuality is bigotry that must be stopped.
 Such efforts have begun to establish a legal precedence for granting gay rights over religious rights.
-This began in the 1900s, as evidenced by the following news item from the April 1988 issue of the Intercessor’s for America Newsletter: "The Washington, D.C. court of appeals has ordered Georgetown University [a private Catholic institution] to support homosexuality groups on campus.
-The court ruled that Georgetown’s policy which denies support to gay organizations because homosexuality practice is contrary to Catholic doctrine to be discriminatory on the basis of sexual orientation and is a violation of the Washington, D.C. area’s Human Rights Act.
-The court also declared that ‘homosexuality orientation tells nothing about a person’s abilities or commitments concerning religion.
+The following news item appeared in the April 1988 issue of the Intercessor’s for America Newsletter: "The Washington, D.C. court of appeals has ordered Georgetown University [a private Catholic institution] to support homosexual groups on campus.
+The court ruled that Georgetown’s policy which denies support to gay organizations because homosexual practice is contrary to Catholic doctrine to be discriminatory on the basis of sexual orientation and is a violation of the Washington, D.C. area’s Human Rights Act.
+The court also declared that ‘homosexual orientation tells nothing about a person’s abilities or commitments concerning religion.
 The compelling government interest to eliminate discrimination against homosexuals outweighs the freedom of religion.’"12

 A small number of political-activist groups are militant in their tactics.
 Feeling wronged and oppressed, they are now fighting mad and fighting back with vocal, in-your-face tactics.
 They often threaten or cause property damage or physical injury.
 Although most gay people are respectable members of society, these militant gays get media attention and give the impression that gay people are on the fringe of society, feeding incorrect stereotypes.
 (See the section "Gay Activism Promotes Stereotypes" below.)